Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/numeric-limits-class.md

 #### <a name="return-value"></a>Návratová hodnota

-Maximální zaokrouhlení typ v podrobnostech o chybě.
+Maximální chyba zaokrouhlení pro typ

 #### <a name="example"></a>Příklad